matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Difference between Error and Exception

-- Error is used in situation where there is nothing programmer can do about an error, StackOverflow, OutOfMemory.
+- Error is used in a situation where there is nothing programmer can do about an error, StackOverflow, OutOfMemory.
 - Programmer can handle Exception.

 ### Difference between checked and un-checked exceptions